It Felt Like Love

-It Felt Like Love is a 2013 independent drama film, the first feature film directed by Eliza Hittman.
+It Felt Like Love is a 2013 independent drama film and the directorial debut of Eliza Hittman.
 It premiered at the Sundance Film Festival and was later acquired by Variance Films, receiving a limited theatrical release in March 2014.
 The film follows the coming-of-age of teenager Lila as she riskily courts the attentions of an older boy.

 Plot

 Lila, a fourteen-year-old girl who lives in Brooklyn with her widowed father, wants to be like her more sexually experienced friend Chiara.
 Lila and Chiara are in the same dance class and are spending the summer preparing for a big performance.
 Although Chiara is more experienced, she has only made it to third base with her boyfriend Patrick.
-Lila likes to portray herself as similarly experienced, when in reality her primary exposure to sex is tagging along on Chiara and Patrick's outings and being an awkward bystander to the couple's PDA.
+Lila likes to portray herself as similarly experienced, when in reality her primary exposure to sex is tagging along on Chiara and Patrick's outings and being an awkward bystander to the couple's public displays of affection.
 One day at the beach, Lila makes eye contact with the older and tough Sammy.
 Hearing that Sammy is the type of guy who will "sleep with anyone," Lila aggressively pursues Sammy, going to the arcade where he works and telling friends she is in a relationship with him.
 Sammy is clearly not interested in Lila and sees her as just a kid, but he does not outright reject her advances, either.

 Lila increasingly puts herself in dangerously vulnerable situations in order to get Sammy's attention.
 She goes alone to Sammy's apartment, where Sammy is hanging out with his male friends as porn plays on the TV.
 At one point, Sammy's friends start making crude jokes about Lila giving all of the guys simultaneous oral sex.
-Lila, naive and hungry for male attention, goes along with the jokes.
+Lila, naïve and hungry for male attention, laughs along with the jokes.
 After this scene, Lila is shown taking a bus back to her home.
 The question of whether Lila actually did anything sexual with the guys is left open to interpretation.
 The film ends with the performance of Lila and Chiara's dance team, with visuals that underscore the rocky terrain of adolescence.